-Museum Collections and Science Education Professional
+Museum Project Management and Event Professional

 I am your museum Swiss Army Knife.
-I have fifteen years of experience in numerous fast-paced positions with high-performance outcomes.
-I excel in planning, executing, and navigating diverse relationships to produce products that create exciting and memorable visitor experiences.
+I have sixteen years of experience in numerous fast-paced positions with high-performance outcomes.
+I excel in planning, executing, and navigating diverse relationships to produce products that create exciting and memorable experiences.
 As a Type A extrovert, I thrive in team-oriented work environments where creativity and passion guide our work.

 I've represented and marketed events ranging from research and print, to live television broadcasts.
 Local, national, and international audiences help to promote your institution and its impact on your community.

-The photo to the right is the Mars Exploration Rover (commonly referred to as Spirit or Opportunity) full-size model as it is being installed for a short stay.
+The photo to the right is the full-size model of the Mars Exploration Rover (commonly referred to as Spirit or Opportunity) as it is being installed for a short exhibit.
 It is not ready just yet.
-Its mast has not been moved into position yet and barriers are not in place.
+Its mast has not been moved into position and barriers are not in place.

 Museum special events can offer a striking venue but knowing how to activate the space and engage guests often requires experience working with and in museums.
 I can bring that knowledge and experience with me as we work to make your event stand above the rest.

 The photo to the left is from a large donor event whose theme was centered around the temporary exhibit, Sherlock Holmes.
 This is a cabinet of curiosities.
 We loaded items that make you look just a little bit closer and ask "What is that?".
 Authentic elements like these can help make your event shine.